Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 ### Basic Prophet model
-We can now use Prophet to analyse our data.
-To begin, we must use pd.to datetime to ensure that our date is in datetime format.
-Second, the columns must be renamed to ds and y, which are Prophet's needed names.
+Prophet may now be used to analyse our data.
+To begin, we must guarantee that our date is in datetime format by using pd.to datetime.
+Second, the columns must be renamed to the Prophet-required names of ds and y.
-After that, we can create a Prophet object m, fit our data into the model, generate future predictions, plot the forecast, and conduct cross validation to see how well the model fits.
+We can then build a Prophet object m, fit our data into the model, generate future predictions, visualise the forecast, and perform cross validation to check how well the model fits.

 ### Hyperparameter tuning
-The previous model did not specify any parameters in the model and uses all the default parameters.
-If you would like to know what are the default parameters in Prophet, check out my previous article.
+The previous model used all of the default parameters because no parameters were specified.
+Check out my earlier article to learn about Prophet's default parameters.
-Here we define a param_grid of all the parameters and values we want to loop through, and then calculated the mean value of the performance matrix, and get the best parameter combination in terms of MAPE.
-The syntax below is based on this notebook with few revisions.
+We create a param grid with all of the parameters and values we wish to cycle over, calculate the mean value of the performance matrix, and find the optimum parameter combination in terms of MAPE.
+The following syntax is based on this notebook, with minor changes.

 ### Parallel computing
-Cross-validation
-The cross validation process can use dask in the backend to do parralell computing.
-Here are some examples: example 1, example 2.
-Basically, we just need to add parallel="dask" when we call the cross_validation function.
+Dask can be used in the backend of the cross validation process to perform parallel computation.
+Following are some examples: 1st example, 2nd example When calling the cross validation method, we only need to include parallel="dask."

 ### Hyperparameter tuning
 The grid search process can take a long time to run.
 We can also use dask to distribute the task to multiple workers and speed up the process.
 Here is a notebook showing how to do the hyperparameter tuning in task.